Group Knowledge Transfer: Federated Learning of Large CNNs at the Edge: Group Knowledge Transfer

 \textbf{Scaling Edge Dataset Limitations with Knowledge Transfer}.
 Given the above challenges, we incorporate knowledge distillation loss into the optimization equations to circumvent the optimization difficulty.
 The intuition is that knowledge transferred from the the server model can boost the optimization on the edge (Eq. \eqref{eq:client_am}).
-As such, we propose to transfer group knowledge from edge-side CNNs to the server CNN.
+As such, we propose to transfer group knowledge bidirectionally.
+The server CNN absorbs the knowledge from many edges, and an individual edge CNN obtains enhanced knowledge from the server CNN.
 To be more specific, in Eq. \eqref{eq:server_am} and \eqref{eq:client_am}, we design $\ell_s$ and $\ell_c$ as follows. $\ell_{CE}$ is the cross-entropy loss between the predicted values and the ground truth labels. $D_{KL}$ is the Kullback Leibler (KL) Divergence function that serves as a term in the loss function $\ell_s$ and $\ell_c$ to transfer knowledge from a network to another. $\boldsymbol{p}_{k}^i=\frac{\exp \left(z_{c}^{(k,i)}/T\right)}{\sum_{i=1}^{C} \exp \left(z_{c}^{(k,i)}/T\right)}$ and $\boldsymbol{p}_{s}^i=\frac{\exp \left(z_{s}^{i}/T\right)}{\sum_{i=1}^{C} \exp \left(z_{s}^{i}/T\right)}$.
-They are the probabilistic prediction of the client model $f^{(k)}$ and the server model $f_s$, respectively.
+They are the probabilistic prediction of the edge model $f^{(k)}$ and the server model $f_s$, respectively.
 They are calculated with the softmax of logits $\boldsymbol{z}$.
-The logit $\boldsymbol{z}$ is the output of the last fully connected layer in a neural network, and T is the temperature hyperparameter of the softmax function.
+The logit $\boldsymbol{z}_s$ and $\boldsymbol{z}_c^{(k)}$ are the output of the last fully connected layer in the server model and the client model, respectively.
+T is the temperature hyperparameter of the softmax function.

 Intuitively, the KL divergence loss attempts to bring the soft label and the ground truth close to each other.
 In doing so, the server model absorbs the knowledge gained from each of the edge models.
-Similarly, the edge models try to bring their predictions closer to the prediction of server model and thereby absorb the server model knowledge to improve their feature extraction capability.
+Similarly, the edge models attempt to bring their predictions closer to the server model's prediction and thereby absorb the server model knowledge to improve their feature extraction capability.